Don't miss CalGIS 2020 in Long Beach - February 9-11, 2020

 - Full Registration also includes access to all educational sessions, proceedings, two hosted lunches and networking reception, Exhibit Hall, and evening social events.

 - Attendees may pre-order Governor O'Malley's book, Smarter Government - How to Govern for Results in the Information Age (Esri Press, 2019) at a special conference price of $20 (half-off the regular price).
 Be sure to order your copy when you register.
 Pre-ordered books will be distributed on site with your registration materials.
-Note that copies of Governor O'Malley's book will also be available for purchase at the conference at a discounted price of $25.
+Esri Press will have copies of Governor O'Malley's book available for purchase at the conference at a discounted price of $25.

 - The best value for registration is for members who are staying at the conference hotel or who reside locally.
 Significant discounts are offered to members of CGIA or the California URISA chapters.

 - Registrations received after February 3 or onsite will incur an additional $50 fee.

 - All participants must read and abide by the URISA Event Code of Conduct to promote a respectful experience for all.